tamhinsf/ChannelSurf/README.md

 * Sign in to your Azure Management Portal at https://portal.azure.com
     * Or, from the Office 365 Admin center select "Azure AD"
-* Select Active Directory -> App registrations -> New application registration
+* Within the Azure Portal, select Active Directory -> App registrations -> New application registration
     * Name: ChannelSurfCli (anything will work - we suggest you keep this value)
     * Application type: NATIVE CLIENT APPLICATION
     * Redirect URI: https://channelsurf-cli (anything will work - however, this is the value we have hard-coded into our application code in Program.cs)